 - Method – organism/gene/protein (e.g. Cloning of yfg by PCR – 10/12/2015)

-These are just some examples of naming experiments, but you can use a similar strategy for studies and projects.
-No matter what you decide, an optimal organisation is best reached when everyone follows the same convention.
+While these are just a few examples of naming conventions for projects, you can use a similar strategy for studies and projects.
+No matter what you decide, an optimal organizational structure is easier to implement when everyone follows the same convention.

 Searching in the Electronic Lab Notebook

-eLABJournal has a powerful search machine that can be used in projects, studies and experiments.
+eLabJournal includes a powerful text-based search engine that can be used to find projects, studies and experiments.
 As this is a text-based search engine, be sure to include relevant keywords in the section header or somewhere else in the experiment to be able to find back relevant information that is only present within linked data files.

-You easily set up user roles and permission to fine-tune what specific users can do.
+You can define permission-based roles to fine-tune what actions users can take.
 To keep permission management clear and simple, you can set various permissions to view, update or remove items within eLabJournal.
-Permissions that are highly specific such as excluding certain drawers from a freezer is currently not possible so keep that in mind when virtualizing your storage devices.
+Permissions that are highly specific (ex. excluding certain drawers from a freezer) are currently not possible, so keep that in mind when virtualizing your storage devices.